RohitNagraj/iNeuron_Hackathon/README.md

 	Machine leanring - Facebook prophet for forecasting of customer footfall and demand for next one week Cloud for docker - AWS

-# Directory Structure
-	/restaurant-app/main - contains the relevant code for Restaurant Dashboard /restaurant-app/main2 - contains relevant code for User Interface /restaurant-app/backend - contains relevant codes and api's for the backend of the application

 # Architecture Diagram

 ![Architecture Diagram](/resources/architecture.png)